wanghaisheng/responsive-landing-page-starter/content/blog/en/create-your-first-chrome-extension-in-javascript-to-hide-your-api-keys.md

 ---
-title: Create Your First Chrome Extension in Javascript to Hide Your API Keys
+title: Create Your First Chrome Extension in JavaScript to Hide Your API Keys
 description: In this tutorial, you will learn how to create a chrome extension.
   The example I will show today is to hide your Vonage API keys on the dashboard.
 The knowledge you’ll acquire from following the steps of this